11 Must-Have RV Necessities From The Faucet to the Poop Tank!

 Once the tank is “empty” it is important to give it a good flushing to clear out any solids that did not make it out during the dump.
 Otherwise, these solids can build up over time and create a real problem.

 Proper Flushing of the Poop Tank

 Once the flushing is done, let the flush hose run water into your tank for about 30 seconds to a minute.
 That way you start the new tank with a bit of water in the bottom.
-Then add a bit of Rid-X into all of the tanks to start the process.
+Then add a little bit of Rid-X into all of the tanks to keep them stink free.
 It doesn’t take a lot – one box should last a couple of months.